chinasatokolo/chinasatokolo.github.io/_pages/publications.md

 ## 2023
 **Chinasa T. Okolo**. ["AI in the Global South: Opportunities and challenges towards more inclusive governance."](https://www.brookings.edu/articles/ai-in-the-global-south-opportunities-and-challenges-towards-more-inclusive-governance/) _TechTank_.
 The Brookings Institution, 2023.

 **Chinasa T. Okolo**. ["Addressing Global Inequity in AI Development."](https://chinasatokolo.github.io/files/Okolo_GIAID_2023.pdf) In the _Handbook of Critical Studies of Artificial Intelligence_.
 Edited by Simon Lindgren.
-Edward Elgar Publishers, 2023.
+Edward Elgar Publishing, 2023.

 **Chinasa T. Okolo**. ["The Promise and Perils of Generative AI: Case Studies in an African Context."](https://chinasatokolo.github.io/files/Okolo_AfriCHI_2023.pdf) In the _African Conference for Human Computer Interaction (AfriCHI)_, 2023.